Morcar: Events of 1066

 On the death of Edward the Confessor, Morcar professedly supported Harold, but the people of his earldom were dissatisfied.
 Harold visited York, the seat of Morcar's government, in the spring of 1066, and overcame their disaffection by peaceful means.
 In the summer, Morcar joined his brother Edwin in repulsing Tostig, who was ravaging the Mercian coast.
 When, however, Tostig and his ally Harald Hardrada invaded Northumbria in September, Morcar evidently was not ready to meet them; it was not until York was threatened that, having then been joined by Edwin, he went out against them with a large army.
 The two earls were defeated at Fulford Gate near York in a fierce battle in which, according to a Norse authority, Morcar seems to have been prominent.

 York was surrendered, and Harold Godwinson had to march in haste to save the north by the Battle of Stamford Bridge.
 Ungrateful for this deliverance, Morcar and his brother held back the forces of the north from joining Harold in the defense of the kingdom against the Normans.
 After the Battle of Hastings, Morcar and his brother arrived at London, sent their sister Ealdgyth, Harold's widow, to Chester, and urged the citizens to raise one or the other of them to the throne.

 They concurred in the election of Edgar the Ætheling but, disappointed of their hope, left the city with their forces and returned to the north, believing that the Conqueror would not advance so far.
-Before long, however, they met William of Normandy either at Berkhamstead, or more probably at Barking, after his coronation.
+Before long, however, they met William of Normandy either at Berkhamsted, or more probably at Barking, after his coronation.
 William accepted their submission, received from them gifts and hostages, and they were reinstated.
 The Conqueror carried Morcar and his brother with him into Normandy in 1067, and after his return kept them at his court.